-Prosci has researched change management best practices for twenty years.
+Prosci has researched change management best practices for more than 20 years.
 For every edition of Best Practices in Change Management, we ask our study participants,

-Collectively and consistently, participants’ responses point to seven straightforward factors that impact the results of a change initiative.
-Below are the best practices of change management, as reported to Prosci by over 6,000 change practitioners over the past twenty years.
+Collectively and consistently, participant responses point to seven straightforward factors that impact the results of a change initiative.
+These are the best practices of change management, as reported to Prosci by more than 8,000 individuals involved in change management.

 Research participants who identified these contributors were experienced practitioners, project leaders, executives and consultants.
-Over 70% of participants in the 2016 edition of Best Practices in Change Management had more than four years of involvement in applying change management, and almost one third had more than twelve years.
+Sixty-two percent of participants in the 11th edition of Best Practices in Change Management had more than four years of involvement in applying change management, and almost 25% had more than 12 years.

-The graph below shows that with extremely effective sponsorship, projects were almost three times more likely to meet or exceed project objectives than projects with very ineffective sponsorship.
+The graph below shows a clear correlation between the effectiveness of sponsorship and the likelihood of meeting project objectives.
+Projects with extremely effective sponsors were more than twice as likely to meet their objectives than those with very ineffective sponsors.

-If you are not sure how to help your sponsor become active and visible - or if you are a sponsor and are not sure what “active and visible” means - read this article on a sponsor’s role.
+If you are not sure how to help your sponsor become active and visible, or if you are a sponsor and want more clarification, read this article on a sponsor’s role.

 Your project needs dedicated resources and funding to get change management work done.
 Dedicated change management resources and funding means having access to:

-One participant provided this insightful comment: “If it isn’t someone’s job, then it’s no one’s job.”
+A research participant provided this insightful comment: “If it isn’t someone’s job, then it’s no one’s job.”
 To realize the benefits of change management, someone must be responsible for it and have access to an appropriate amount of funding.
-The data revealed a positive and meaningful correlation between having a dedicated resource (person) and overall change management effectiveness.
-Participants that had dedicated resources were significantly more likely to have good or excellent change management effectiveness than those without a dedicated resource.
+The data reveals a positive and meaningful correlation between having a dedicated resource (person) and overall change management effectiveness.
+Participants who had dedicated resources were significantly more likely to achieve good or excellent change management effectiveness than those without a dedicated resource.

 Managers can become a change practitioner’s greatest ally in times of change because they are closest to employees impacted by change.
 Participants explained this top contributor as:

-Prosci has produced ten Best Practices in Change Management reports over the last twenty years, compiling data from more than 6,000 change leaders in 85 countries.
+Prosci has produced 11 Best Practices in Change Management reports over the last two decades, compiling data from more than 8,000 change leaders in 85 countries.
 Use these best practices to:

-The discipline of change management is still growing, and the change management best practices have grown and changed over the years to reflect this.
-By considering and implementing the best practices listed here, you (and your organization) can continue to grow and learn with the discipline.
+The discipline of change management is still growing, and the best practices have grown and changed over the years.
+By considering and implementing the best practices presented here, you and your organization can continue to grow and learn along with the discipline.